schubergphilis/dutchAzureMeetup/instructions/azurePass.md

 6) Go to Subscriptions to verify whether your Azure Pass was redeemed successfully.
 If you see a subscription, you're good to start your lab!
 Have fun!
 ![Azure Pass10](../img/azurePass10.png)

+To start the lab go to [Day Zero AzureAD and Azure setup](dayZero.md)